Skip to main content

 Overview

-The initial version of the µTest++ Testing Framework drew its primary inspiration from Node tap, with a strong emphasis on simplicity.
-Version 3.x represented a complete redesign, taking significant influence from Boost UT.
+The initial version of the µTest++ Testing Framework drew its primary inspiration from Node TAP, with a strong emphasis on simplicity.
+Version 3.x was heavily influenced by Boost UT, from which it derived its function comparators, while version 4.x represented a complete redesign, drawing even more inspiration from Node TAP by passing explicit references to parent objects into test and suite callbacks.

 Concepts and features

-- Test progress is displayed on STDOUT, with each test on a separate line, prefixed by either a tick (✓) or a cross (✗).
+• Test progress is displayed on STDOUT, with each test on a separate line, prefixed by an indication of whether the test passed or failed.

-A test suite is deemed successful if there is at least one successful expectation and no failed tests.
+A test suite is deemed successful if there are no failed tests.

 If all test suites are successful, the process returns an exit value of 0.